Enduring Inspiration

 In the 1980s and ‘90s Paul created artwork for publication.
 His work won many awards and was published worldwide.
 Clients included: Digital, Cigna, Fidelity, Hewlett-Packard, IBM, Sunoco, TIME, U.S. News and World Report, The Wall Street Journal, Cahners, Prentice Hall, Houghton Mifflin and Ziff-Davis.

-In the first month he showed at Addison Art Gallery, the market response enabled him to devote all hi time to fine art.
+In the first month he showed at Addison Art Gallery, the market response enabled him to devote all of his time to fine art.
 He has had solo shows and been involved in many group shows at the Cape Cod Museum of Art and the Provincetown Art Association and Museum, and his work is in their permanent collections.

 Nancy Webb